✦ Enhanced Edition

 Redemption

-Greek: apolytrōsis (ἀπολύτρωσις) — "release upon payment of ransom"
+Greek: apolutrōsis (ἀπολύτρωσις) — "a releasing effected by payment of ransom"

-"In Him we have the redemption through His blood, the remission of deviations, according to the riches of His grace" — Ephesians 1:7 (KJ3)
+"In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace." — Ephesians 1:7

 Atonement